206: HEADLESS AFTER SPRING BREAK IN WASHINGTON

 After Vittoria had led us along the massive underground tunnel that took us from the Longworth House Office Building to the Capitol Visitor Center, it was evident that this tour would be nothing like the one three years earlier.
 The young guide from California was knowledgeable, enthusiastic, and she let us take our time at each stop.
 Shortly after our tour group had reached the original 19 1/2-foot-tall plaster model of the Statue of Freedom, Tom received a phone call from Ben who said Representative Lisa McClain was on her way to meet us in Emancipation Hall.

 My resin heart nearly jumped out of my chest when I heard my photographer say to Bob: “There’s Lisa, she’s walking down the steps to the left of the statue.”
-As Lisa walked towards our small group, it was as though I heard angels singing and I saw a beam of light shown down from the heavens onto the Congresswoman, who immediately greeted Tom with a hug.
+As Lisa walked towards our small group, it was as though I heard angels singing and I saw a beam of light shine down from the heavens onto the Congresswoman, who immediately greeted Tom with a hug.
 After our Representative was introduced to Bob, my photographer held me up for Lisa to meet me; and let me tell you, I wasn’t disappointed whatsoever.
 Lisa carefully held me in both hands, then she planted a huge kiss right on my painted resin lips.
 That’s right – I kissed a member of the United States Congress inside the Capitol!
 I had to admit – that moment ranked right up there with meeting Jimmy Carter in person.
 But then again, the 39th President didn’t give me a smooch on the lips.

 After our initial pleasantries had bene exchanged, Lisa said to my photographer: “I’ve heard you’ve asked to get inside the Relaxation Room in Statuary Hall, but unfortunately I’ve been told by that damned Speaker that I can’t bring anyone inside that room.”
 Tom quickly replied, without thinking: “That b**ch Pelosi, she’s pure evil.”
 McClain laughed and assured Tom he was absolutely correct.
 Then my brilliant cameraman had a plan: “Lisa, can you take the bobble head into that room and snap a picture of him standing on the couch where John Quincy Adams died?
 You’re a member of Congress and you should have easy access to that room; I don’t have to go in there with you.
 It’s more important to me that Jefferson gets inside and is photographed on that couch.
 Do you think there’s any chance you’d be willing to do that?”
 Without any hesitation, the Republican congresswoman agreed that Tom’s plan might work; but Lisa said she would have to wait until she had another break in her packed schedule, which would occur sometime between three and four o’clock.
 Before she went back to work, I posed with Lisa McClain for a final photo in front of the Statue of Freedom.
 “Contact Ben; have him make the arrangements of getting the bobble head to me and I’ll get the photo for you.”
 Then she was gone – headed back to the House Chamber where Congress debated several highly controversial issues.